morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.md

 ---
-header: Blog about software testing
 layout: post
-title: 'First week as QA Lead in a startup - 5 steps for 5 working days'
+title: "First week as QA Lead in a startup - 5 steps for 5 working days"
 date: 2018-10-01T13:34:57+00:00
-excerpt: In this article I talk about 5 steps that you should do in the first week as QA Lead in a startup, including real examples showing how I have actually done it.
+excerpt: "In this article I talk about 5 steps that you should do in the first week as QA Lead in a startup, including real examples showing how I have actually done it."
 image: /blog/assets/first-week-as-qa-lead-in-a-startup.jpg
 author: MoreThanTesting
 read_time: 8